Interstate 684: History

 An expressway along the NY 22 corridor between White Plains and Brewster was planned by Westchester County in 1956.
 In 1961, the proposed routing of I-87 north of Elmsford along the east bank of the Hudson River was relocated to use the NY 22 corridor instead via modern I-287 and I-84.
-After much controversy, the routing of I-87 was approved by the Bureau of Public Roads in December 1964.
+After much controversy, the proposed routing of I-87 was approved by the Bureau of Public Roads in December 1964.
 Construction began soon after the approval with the southernmost section between White Plains and Armonk (including the short section in Connecticut) opened in October 1968.
 The northernmost section between Purdy's and Brewster opened in 1969.

-On January 1, 1970, I-87 was relocated to follow the New York State Thruway north of Elmsford.
+On January 1, 1970, the designation I-87 was relocated to follow the New York State Thruway north of Elmsford.
 The old route was redesignated as I-684.
 Later that year, a third segment of the new highway between Armonk and Bedford Hills opened to traffic as well.
 For a time, Route 22 was a four-lane superhighway extending from Bedford Hills/Katonah to Goldens Bridge.
-The final segment eventually utilized the footprint of Route 22 and the Route 22 designation was returned to "Old Route 22", a parallel local road.
-The portion from Goldens Bridge to Brewster, which proved to be difficult from an engineering standpoint, was completed in December 1974.
+The final segment eventually utilized the footprint of Route 22 and the Route 22 designation was returned to "Old Route 22", its original parallel path.
+The portion from Goldens Bridge to Brewster, which required rock cuts, proved to be difficult from an engineering standpoint, was completed in December 1974.